Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 The guys with 100k+ engaged followers know their worth.
 They know that just one post from them recommending your salon can get you a week of bookings.

 But if they have a large following, it typically goes beyond the geographic area of your salon.
-Thus, you might be paying for the attention of people that anyway couldn’t come to your salon.
+Thus, you might be paying the attention of people who couldn’t come to your salon.

 Working with a bigger paid partnership can be a good idea if you run a salon chain with nationwide coverage or if you’re also building a brand that goes beyond your salon – this could be with your own product line or an eCommerce store.
 Otherwise, I would focus on working with the smaller, local, micro-influencers.